jacobkap/crimebythenumbers/docs/subsetting.md

 #> [1] "gorilla"
 ```

 If we want multiple values we can enter multiple numbers.
 Remember that if you have multiple values, you need to make a vector using `c()`.
-If we wanted values 1-3 we could use c(1, 2, 3), with each number separated by a column.
+If we wanted values 1-3 we could use `c(1, 2, 3)`, with each number separated by a comma.

 ```r